Azure-Samples/iot-edge-complementary-code/csharp/edge/README.md

 # Overview
 This is the README file for the C# *edge* Visual Studio workspace (*edge.code-workspace*),  part of the C#/.NET Core version of the Complementary Code Pattern sample.
-It is intended to be built and run with the companion code in the *cloud* workspace (*cloud.code-workspace*) in the same folder.
+It is intended to be built and run with the companion code in the *cloud* workspace (*cloud.code-workspace*) located in the same folder.
 Both workspaces can be open simultaneously in different instances of Visual Studio Code.

 ------